matt793/Python-Native-Enviroment-Commands/README.md

-# Python Native Enviroment Commands
+# Python Native Environment Commands
-Python Native Enviroment Commands - Making and controling enviroments in python.
+Python Native Environment Commands - Making and controling environments in python.

-## List the pip packages of your global set, or an enviroment set:
+## List the pip packages of your global set, or an environment set:
     `pip3 list`

-## Make a new enviroment:
+## Make a new environment:
     `python3 -m venv <add project env name here>`

-## Activate enviroment:
+## Activate environment:
     `source <add project env name here>/bin/activate`

-## Check to see which python you are in (enviroment, or global):
+## Check to see which python you are in (environment, or global):
     `which python`

 ## Install packages: